Sculpture of a woman and child at the National Museum of Contemporary Art.

 Paintings displayed at the National Museum of Contemporary Art.

-• All cards must be exchanged at the same redemption point.
+• All cards must be exchanged at a single redemption point.
+It's advisable to verify operating hours of desired attractions before visiting.

-• Bear in mind that most national monuments and museums are closed on the following dates: 1 Jan, Easter Sunday, 1 May, 24 & 25 Dec, and on municipal holidays (13 June in Lisbon & 29 June in Sintra).
+Keep in mind many national monuments and museums close on 1 Jan, Easter Sunday, 1 May, 24 & 25 Dec, along with municipal holidays (13 June in Lisbon & 29 June in Sintra).

 Art gallery with sculptures and paintings at the National Museum of Contemporary Art.